Marc-André Fleury: Pittsburgh Penguins (2003–2017)

-Fleury started the 2007–08 season slowly, then won four straight games before suffering a high-ankle sprain against the Calgary Flames on December 6.
+Early on in the 2007–08 season, Fleury posted a 9–8–1 record, a 2.90 goals-against average and a .902 save percentage, where won four straight games before suffering a high-ankle sprain against the Calgary Flames on December 6.
 He returned as a starter on March 2, after a brief conditioning stint in the AHL with Wilkes-Barre/Scranton.
 While sidelined, he decided to change the colour of his goaltending equipment from the bright yellow that had become his signature to plain white, to gain an optical advantage over shooters.
 He was also influenced and challenged by the very strong play of Ty Conklin, who took the team's starting job after being promoted from Wilkes-Barre/Scranton in Fleury's absence.
 Upon his return from injury, Fleury helped the Penguins win the Atlantic Division, going 10–2–1 with a 1.45 goals against average en route to a 12–2 playoff run to the 2008 Stanley Cup Final against the Detroit Red Wings.
-In game 5 of the Final at Detroit, he stopped 55 of 58 shots in a triple overtime win for the Penguins to stave off elimination.
+In game five of the Final at Detroit, he stopped 55 of 58 shots in a triple overtime win for the Penguins to stave off elimination.
 The Penguins lost the series in six games.
-Fleury's attempt to cover an unseen loose puck by sitting on it in game 6 resulted in him propelling the puck into the net; the own goal turned out to be the Stanley Cup-winner, credited to Henrik Zetterberg.
+Fleury's attempt to cover an unseen loose puck by sitting on it in game six resulted in him propelling the puck into the net; the own goal turned out to be the Stanley Cup-winner, credited to Henrik Zetterberg.
 At the start of the following season, he said:

 "I'm done with it.
 I swore enough about it.
 Nothing I can do anymore.
 I don't think we lost the finals on one goal, you know what I mean?
 I feel bad because I kind of put it in, but it was a best-out-of-seven.
 They had a good team, and they beat us."

 Fleury completed the playoffs with three shutouts – a new team record for one playoff season – and a 14–6 record.
-His .933 save percentage was also tops in the playoffs.
+He also recorded a .933 save percentage through 20 games in the playoffs.
 In the off-season, Fleury signed a seven-year, US$35 million contract with the Penguins, on July 3.
 It included a no-movement clause, and a limited no-trade clause that triggered in the 2010–11 season.